rhiannz/pages/_portfolio/portfolio-4.md

 of the general task that we were trying to carry out as well as what smaller actions were expecting from each other.
 During our meetings, we assigned the smaller tasks amongst ourselves and planned out our next steps together.
 Ashlyn created the calc_fit.R, test_calc_fit.R, gen_firstgen.R, test_gen_firstgen.R, select_parents.R, test_select_parents.R, and simulate_gene.R files.
 She also put our package together.
+Steven created the crossover_p_split.R, test_crossover_p_split.R, test_mutate_genes.R.
 Rhiann created the select.R, test_select.R, find_best_model.R, mutate_genes.R files, as well as the tournament section of the select_parents.R file.
-Steven created the crossover_p_split.R, test_crossover_p_split.R,
-test_mutate_genes.R.
 Rhiann and Steven also created the write-up together.
-And each of us wrote the documentation for each our helper functions.
+Each of us also wrote the documentation for our respective helper functions.

 ## VI Discussion
 If users want to implement our package to do variable selection, we recommend to choose larger number